-Established in 2015, The ENGIE Ineo – Groupe ADP – SAFRAN RPAS Chair is led by ENAC through its Foundation.
+Established in 2015 and renewed in 2019, The ENAC – Groupe ADP – Sopra Steria Research Chain on Drone Systems is led by ENAC through its Foundation.

-With an initial duration of 3 years it is the first European chair to address the problem of RPAS integration in airspace.
+With an initial duration of 3 years it is the first European chair to address the problem of drones integration in airspace.

 The Chair is incorporated within ENAC research Lab through its Foundation.
 It benefits from a rich technical and academic environment, dedicated exclusively to the areas of aeronautics and air transport.

-The RPAS Chair encompasses three areas: research, teaching and dissemination
+The Chair encompasses three areas: research, teaching and dissemination

 The Chair researchers’ activities, in cooperation with ENAC’s own researchers, enable the development of procedures and standards for the operation of RPAS subject of certification, with the aim of facilitating civilian use of RPAS in a national and international framework.